 - The person may be ordered not to posses weapons and firearms.

 Being charged with a criminal offence is serious.
-Not only are the repercussions life changing and long term, but if you are found guilty of committing an offence the effects can negatively impact your family, career, and future.
+Not only are the repercussions life-changing and long-term, but if you are found guilty of committing an offence the effects can negatively impact your family, career, and future.
 If you are currently facing criminal charges, it is imperative that you hire a lawyer who understands the various procedural decisions to help protect your future, including sentencing options like probation.
-At Pringle Chivers Sparks Teskey our lawyers are recognized for their ability to build solid defenses, conduct thorough investigations, and provide expert advice.
-Contact our office today for a free consultation.
+At Pringle Law our lawyers are recognized for their ability to build solid defenses, conduct thorough investigations, and provide expert advice.